mehdi-hajjam/xlsx-to-edn/README.md

 1. Go to the root repository and check that both the `resources/` and `target/` folder exist.

+2. Check that the `resources/` repository contains:
+- your reporting data in a `.xlsx`format,
-2. Check that the `resources/` repository contains your latest data (those from the last reporting period) in a `data.edn` file.
+- all the previous data currently displayed by the site (those from all the previous reporting periods) in a `data.edn` file.
 If this file doesn't exist but your data lives in `previous-data.edn`, that is also fine.

-3. Execute in a terminal from the root directory `./convert.sh "your-file.xlsx" number-of-hospitals` where your-file.xlsx is the complete path to your excel file (e.g. `/home/user/project/prais2/prais2020.xlsx`), and number-of-hospitals is the exact number of hospitals reporting data for the period.
+3. Execute in a terminal from the root directory `./convert.sh "your-file.xlsx" number-of-hospitals` where your-file.xlsx is the complete path to your excel file (e.g. `/home/user/project/prais2/prais2020.xlsx` if you didn't put it under `resources/`), and number-of-hospitals is the exact number of hospitals reporting data for the period.
 > You may need to turn the script into an executable first by running `chmod +x convert.sh`

 ## Usage (developers)